bsumlin/PyMieScatt/docs/index.rst

 LIP2018 and ELS-XVII Attendees: Welcome!
 I'll be speaking about PyMieScatt and Mie theory inversions Wednesday afternoon.
 To continue the discussion after the conference, `e-mail me <http://pymiescatt.readthedocs.io/en/latest/#author-contact-information>`_.

 Documentation is always under development, but mostly complete.
-A manuscript communicating the development of the inverse Mie algorithms was accepted by the `Journal of Quantative Spectroscopy and Radiative Transfer <http://www.sciencedirect.com/science/journal/00224073>`_.
+A manuscript communicating the development of the inverse Mie algorithms was published by the `Journal of Quantative Spectroscopy and Radiative Transfer <http://www.sciencedirect.com/science/journal/00224073>`_.
 The JQSRT article is `available here <https://doi.org/10.1016/j.jqsrt.2017.10.012>`_.

 **NOTE TO USERS:** When using PyMieScatt, pay close attention to the units of the your inputs and outputs.
 Wavelength and particle diameters are always in nanometers, efficiencies are unitless, cross-sections are in nm\ :sup:`2`, coefficients are in Mm\ :sup:`-1`, and size distribution concentration is always in cm\ :sup:`-3`.
 If you use other units, your outputs may not make sense.